learn-academy-2023-golf/week-3-assessment-lilGuzi/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. DOM:
+1. DOM: Document Object Model, everything you see on screen

-2. Object-oriented programming:
+2. Object-oriented programming: a way of organizing code to have its own unique properties and behaviors and being able to reuse it.

-3. Ruby:
+3. Ruby: an open source, object oriented programming language